SolidarityEconomyAssociation/open-data/docs/README.md

 sudo apt-get install ruby
 ```

 The Ruby scripts for generating RDF/TTL files rely on a package called `linkeddata` which in turn depends on an HTML, XML, SAX, and Reader parser called [Nokogiri](https://nokogiri.org/).
+There are also some other dependencies you'll need.
 The commands for installing these are the same for macOS and Ubuntu.

 ```
 sudo gem install nokogiri
 sudo gem install linkeddata
+sudo gem install opencage-geocoder
 ```

 ### Make a local clone the repository